 Groceries costs in Luanda

-4 pack Greek yogurt – 1350 Akz – 10 USD
+- 4 pack Greek yogurt – 1350 Akz – 10 USD

-1kg of Cheese – 2200 Akz – 16 USD
+- 1kg of Cheese – 2200 Akz – 16 USD

-1kg of Lemons – 550 Akz – 4 USD
+- 1kg of Lemons – 550 Akz – 4 USD

-1 Kg of Rump of veil – 2690 Akz – 20 USD
+- 1 Kg of Rump of veil – 2690 Akz – 20 USD

-1 Kg of Strawberries – 4000 Akz – 30 USD
+- 1 Kg of Strawberries – 4000 Akz – 30 USD

 House and Household costs in Luanda

-In a newer building, the prices can go from 5 000 to 10 000 USD easily, without much luxury… If you want luxury It would be even worse!
-Bear in mind that in Luanda, neither water or electricity are certain, so these houses usually include generators, water tanks, water pumps and so on…
+In a newer building, the prices can go from 5 000 to 10 000 USD easily, without much luxury… If you want luxury, it would be even worse!
+Bear in mind that in Luanda, neither water nor electricity is certain, so these houses usually include generators, water tanks, water pumps, and so on…

-The cheapest internet (512 kbps) costs 60 USD but can go up to roughly 650USD (yes 650 USD, it’s not a typo) for the 10Mb… cable TV is between 20 USD (really basic, without sports and TV series channels) and 100 USD (with almost everything you can expect) depending on the number of channels.
+The cheapest internet (512 kbps) costs 60 USD but can go up to roughly 650USD (yes, 650 USD, it’s not a typo) for the 10Mb… cable TV is between 20 USD (really basic, without sports and TV series channels) and 100 USD (with almost everything you can expect) depending on the number of channels.

 Going out / Restaurants in Luanda

 Fast Food – KFC is the only big international fast food chain in Angola, the cheapest KFC combo costs roughly 15 USD and a sundae 3 USD.
-Probably the most expensive fast food you will eat, but compared to other prices some people would call it cheap 🙂
+Probably the most expensive fast food you will eat, but compared to other prices, some people would call it cheap 🙂

-Restaurants – The main meal in a nice restaurant will cost something between 30 and 50 USD.
-If it’s really upscale it can be more, some cheaper options can be less.
-Anyway, if you add drinks, starters and dessert you can easily reach 100 USD per person for a meal.
+Restaurants – A nice restaurant’s main meal will cost between 30 and 50 USD.
+If it’s really upscale, it can be more; some cheaper options can be less.
+Anyway, if you add drinks, starters, and desserts, you can easily reach 100 USD per person for a meal.

 Some Other Prices in Luanda